nasa/openmct/docs/src/guide/index.md

 *  A common user interface paradigm which can be applied to a variety of domains and tasks.
-Open MCT Web is more than a widget toolkit - it provides a standard tree­on­the­left, view­on­the­right browsing environment which you customize by adding new browsable object types, visualizations, and back­end adapters.
+Open MCT Web is more than a widget toolkit - it provides a standard tree-on-the-left, view-on-the-right browsing environment which you customize by adding new browsable object types, visualizations, and back-end adapters.
 *  A plugin framework and an extensible API for introducing new application features of a variety of types.
 *  A set of general-purpose object types and visualizations, as well as some visualizations and infrastructure specific to telemetry display.

 ## Client-Server Relationship
-Open MCT Web is client software - it runs entirely in the user’s web browser.
-As such, it is largely “server agnostic”; any web server capable of serving files from paths is capable of providing Open MCT Web.
+Open MCT Web is client software - it runs entirely in the user's web browser.
+As such, it is largely 'server agnostic'; any web server capable of serving files from paths is capable of providing Open MCT Web.

 While Open MCT Web can be configured to run as a standalone client, this is rarely very useful.
-Instead, it is intended to be used as a display and interaction layer for information obtained from a variety of back­end services.
+Instead, it is intended to be used as a display and interaction layer for information obtained from a variety of back-end services.
 Doing so requires authoring or utilizing adapter plugins which allow Open MCT Web to interact with these services.

-Typically, the pattern here is to provide a known interface that Open MCT Web can utilize, and implement it such that it interacts with whatever back­end provides the relevant information.
-Examples of back­ends that can be utilized in this fashion include databases for the persistence of user­created objects, or sources of telemetry data.
+Typically, the pattern here is to provide a known interface that Open MCT Web can utilize, and implement it such that it interacts with whatever back-end provides the relevant information.
+Examples of back-ends that can be utilized in this fashion include databases for the persistence of user-created objects, or sources of telemetry data.

-See the [Architecture Guide](../architecture/index.md#Overview) for more details on the client-server relationship.
+See the [Architecture Guide](../architecture/index.md#Overview) for information on the client-server relationship.

 ## Developing with Open MCT Web
-Building applications with Open MCT Web typically means authoring and utilizing a set of plugins which provide application­specific details about how Open MCT Web should behave.
+Building applications with Open MCT Web typically means authoring and utilizing a set of plugins which provide application-specific details about how Open MCT Web should behave.

 ### Technologies

 Open MCT Web sources are written in JavaScript, with a number of configuration files written in JSON.
 Displayable components are written in HTML5 and CSS3.
-Open MCT Web is built using [AngularJS](h​ttp://www.angularjs.org) ​from Google.
+Open MCT Web is built using [AngularJS](http://www.angularjs.org)  from Google.
 A good understanding of Angular is recommended for developers working with Open MCT Web.

 ### Forking
-Open MCT Web does not currently have a single stand­alone artifact that can be used as a library.
+Open MCT Web does not currently have a single stand-alone artifact that can be used as a library.
 Instead, the recommended approach for creating a new application is to start by forking/branching Open MCT Web, and then adding new features from there.
-Put another way, Open MCT Web’s source structure is built to serve as a template for specific applications.
+Put another way, Open MCT Web's source structure is built to serve as a template for specific applications.

-Forking in this manner should not require that you edit Open MCT Web’s sources.
+Forking in this manner should not require that you edit Open MCT Web's sources.
-The preferred approach is to create a new directory (peer to ​`index.html`)​for the new application, then add new bundles (as described in the Framework chapter) within that directory.
+The preferred approach is to create a new directory (peer to `index.html`) for the new application, then add new bundles (as described in the Framework chapter) within that directory.

 To initially clone the Open MCT Web repository:
-`git clone <repository URL> <local repo directory> ­b open­master`
+`git clone <repository URL> <local repo directory> -b open-master`

 To create a fork to begin working on a new application using Open MCT Web:

     cd <local repo directory>
-    git checkout open­master
+    git checkout open-master
-    git checkout ­b <new branch name>
+    git checkout -b <new branch name>

 As a convention used internally, applications built using Open MCT Web have master branch names with an identifying prefix.
-For instance, if building an application called “Foo”, the last statement above would look like:
+For instance, if building an application called 'Foo', the last statement above would look like:

-    git checkout ­b foo­master
+    git checkout -b foo-master

 This convention is not enforced or understood by Open MCT Web in any way; it is mentioned here as a more general recommendation.